 Verse 5 of Romans 13 says, “Therefore it is necessary to be in subjection, not only because of wrath, but also for conscience' sake.”
 God doesn't want His children launching anti-government campaigns or acting in ways that would bring dishonor to His name.
 Our job is to preach the gospel and so change individual hearts.
 Only then can change within society be realized.

 That said, we are not to obey the government if it contradicts God.
-When the rulers of Jerusalem ordered Peter and the other apostles to stop preaching, Peter and the apostles answered, "We must obey God rather than men."
-(Acts 5:29) Indeed, Jesus went against both secular and reigious authorities because of their aggravated stance against God's law.
+When the rulers of Jerusalem ordered Peter and the other apostles to stop preaching, Peter and the apostles answered, “We must obey God rather than men.”
+(Acts 5:29) Indeed, Jesus went against both secular and religious authorities because of their aggravated stance against God's design.